Creating a Community of Possibilities.

 How your dollars make a difference.

-Some United Way Campaign results made possible through gifts to Community Investment last year:
+Some United Way Campaign results made possible through gifts last year:

-- More than 2,500 children in quality early childhood education programs gained skillsneeded to succeed in kindergarten.
+- More than 2,600 children in quality early childhood education programs gained skills needed to succeed in kindergarten.

-- More than 230 children were helped by volunteer United Way Readers once a week and 90 percent improved their literacy skills.
+- More than 200 children were helped by volunteer United Way Readers once a week and, 90 percent improved their literacy skills.

-- Nearly 11,400 filers received $29.1 million in federal refunds and credits through Volunteer Income Tax Assistance (VITA) and MyFreeTaxes.
+- Nearly 12,000 filers received $28 million in federal refunds and credits through Volunteer Income Tax Assistance (VITA), including over $7 million in EITC credits-money that can be used to save, pay bills, and invest back in the community.

-- 100 percent of United Way Volunteer Budget Coaching participants improved their financial management skills while working to pay down debt, repair credit and reduce spending; 61 percent said they reduced debt.
+- 100 percent of United Way Volunteer Budget Coaching participants improved their financial management skills while working to pay down debt, repair credit and reduce spending.

-- Nearly 600 people in United Way-supported job training programs were able to secure employment.
+- More than 400 people in United Way-supported job training programs were able to secure employment.

-- Nearly 1,000 people were assisted by disaster services in response to emergencies, such as a fire or flood.
+- Nearly 1,000 people were assisted by disaster relief services in response to local emergencies such as fire or flood.

-- Nearly 110,000 individuals in our 40-town region were connected to information and referrals through
+- More than 113,000 callers in our 40-town region were connected to information and referrals through United Way 2-1-1.